aloisdeniel/dioc/dioc/README.md

 All dependency resolution isn't based on mirrors because it is intended to be used with strong mode.

-Currently, the package is intended to be used with Dart 1, but it will be migrated to Dart 2 very soon to use strong typed generics instead.

 ## Features and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].